-Important contact information 4

 1. Purpose and aims 6

 2. Our ethos and culture 7

 3. Legislation, guidance and links to other school policies 9

 4. The role of all staff in keeping children safe 9

-5. Roles and responsibilities of Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Lead(s)(DDSL) 10
+5. Roles and responsibilities of Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Lead(s)(DDSL) 11

-6. Muti-agency working 13

-7. Our Local Governing Board (LGB) 14
+6. Our Local Governing Board (LGB) 13

-The Designated Teacher 17
+The Designated Teacher 16

-8. Working with parents/carers 18
+7. Working with parents/carers 17

-9. Early Help 19
+8. Early Help 18

-10. What happens if a referral is deemed necessary to escalate beyond early help 19
+9. What happens if a referral is deemed necessary to escalate beyond early help 19

 Child in Need (Section 17) 19

-Child Protection (Section 47) 20
+Child Protection (Section 47) 19

-11. Escalation process 20
+10. Escalation process 19

-12. A safer school culture 21
+11. A safer school culture 20

-Safer Recruitment and Selection 21
+Safer Recruitment and Selection 20

-Induction 22
+Induction 21

-Use of reasonable force 22
+Use of reasonable force 21

-13. Keeping Children Safe in Education 2023 - Specific Safeguarding issues 23
+12. Keeping Children Safe in Education 2025 - Specific Safeguarding issues.
+22

-14. Children potentially at greater risk of harm 24
+13. Children potentially at greater risk of harm 23

-Alternative Provision 24
+Alternative Provision 23

-15. Educational visitors to school 24
+14. Educational visitors to school 24

-16. Allegations made against/concerns raised in relation to teachers, including supply teacher other staff, volunteers, and contractors
+15. Allegations made against/concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors 25

 Allegations that may meet the harms threshold 25

-Allegation/concerns that do not meet the harms threshold - referred to for the purposes of guidance as 'low level concerns'
+Allegation/concerns that do not meet the harms threshold - referred to for the purposes of the guidance as 'low level concerns'

-17. Information sharing 28
+16. Information sharing 27

-18. Managing complaints
+17. Managing complaints 28

-19. Site Security
+18. Site Security 29

-20. Early years foundation 29
+19. Early years foundation

-Safeguarding Induction Sheet for new or supply staff and regular visitors or volunteers 31
+Safeguarding Induction Sheet for new or supply staff and regular visitors or volunteers

 Safeguarding Induction Checklist 32

 Appendix 1: Definitions and Indicators of Abuse 33

 Appendix 2: Specific safeguarding issues 37

-Appendix 3: Allegations about a Member of Staff (Incl supply), Governor or Volunteer 53
+Appendix 3: Allegations about a Member of Staff (Incl supply), Governor or Volunteer 54

-Appendix 4: Indicators of Vulnerability to Radicalisation 55
+Appendix 4: Indicators of Vulnerability to Radicalisation 56

-Appendix 5: SPOC Contacts 57
+Appendix 5: SPOC Contacts 58

-Appendix 6: Role of the LADO 58
+Appendix 6: Role of the LADO 59

-Appendix 7: Useful safeguarding contacts 60
+Appendix 7: Useful safeguarding contacts 61

+Appendix 8: FYFS addition to the Safeguarding and Child Protection Policy 63